Talk openly and often with your healthcare provider. It will help you make the best choices for your care.

-What is the stage of my cancer and how does that affect my treatment options?
+What is the stage of my cancer?
+How does that affect my treatment options?

-How will you know if the cancer spread beyond the cervix?
+How will you know if the cancer has spread ?

 About Your Risk of Developing Cervical Cancer

-Based on my medical history, lifestyle, and family background, am I at an increased risk of cervical cancer?
+Do I have an increased risk of cervical cancer?

-What specific things can I do to reduce my risk of developing cervical cancer?
+What can I do to reduce my risk of cervical cancer?

 What treatments are used with cervical cancer?